Fate or Choice

 Failure: Possible death by the masked man

 Kiyro quickly scanned the message that he had received.
-This was not the time to have a game quest initiating in a life and death situation.
-He was already having a big dilemma where death was knocking on their door.
-They could be the next victim to the masked man’s hands.
-What was worse was that this quest asked him to pickpocket a killer.
+This was not the time to have a game quest initiating a life and death situation.
+He already had a big dilemma where death was knocking on their door.
+They could be the next victim of the masked man’s hands.
+What was worse was that this Quest asked him to pickpocket a killer.
 The thought mind boggled him.

 “Damn it,” Kiyro silently cursed.
 There was no time to make a decision that could help them at this moment.
-Being trapped unable to move and the quest asking him to do something crazy.
-He noticed in the right pocket of the masked man’s white jacket, there was a faint black glow.
+But, being trapped, unable to move, the Quest asks him to do something crazy.
+He noticed in the right pocket of the masked man’s white jacket that there was a faint black glow.
 He knew what he needed to get, but the problem was how.

-A loud female scream burst out loud as it rung through the hallway.
-Everyone whipped their heads towards the scream and in that moment, startling everyone with the unexpected guest.
+A loud female scream burst out loud as it rang through the hallway.
+Everyone turned towards the scream and that moment, startling everyone with the unexpected guest.
 A young female student who stumbled upon them saw the death of the two students.

 Kiyro bolted forward towards the masked man with his hidden dagger that he had hidden in his sleeves.
 This gave him a split opportunity for Kiyro to attack.
-He knew at that moment that the trap was a lie after reading the message.
-Each swing, the masked man stepped backwards with ease and dodged each attack.
+But, after reading the message, he knew the trap was a lie.
+The masked man stepped backward with ease with each swing and dodged each attack.

 “Get to Jack!”
 Kiyro yelled for Agnis to snap out of it.

 Eve was startled awake from the shock, “What about the trap?”
 She asked nervously.